SlabCalc LogoSlabCalc Concrete Technical Division

 • Point loads are lower than driveways (no turning wheels)

-• Floor is fully supported by compacted base
+• Floor is fully supported by a properly compacted base

 4 inches handles: